jojo1981/typed-set/README.md

 Author: Joost Nijhuis <[jnijhuis81@gmail.com](mailto:jnijhuis81@gmail.com)>

-The typed set is an unordered mutable set.
+The typed set is an ordered mutable set.

 When a new set is created the `type` for the set *MUST* be given.
 Also a set can be created based on elements by using: `\Jojo1981\TypedSet\Set::createFromElements`.